xenji/kafka-topic-analyzer/README.md

 ## Example output
 ![Screenshot from a terminal that shows an example of the output](demo_output.png "Shows a sample output of the tool")

+## Installation

+By now, the only way of installing it is building it from source or via `cargo install kafka-topic-analyzer`.
+In both cases you need to have the rust toolchain installed via [http://rustup.rs/](http://rustup.rs/).